Lydia02/Lydia02/README.md

 - 👋 Hi, I’m @Lydia02
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning new skills
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me https://www.linkedin.com/in/lydia-ojoawo/